mars0i/masonclj/doc/properties.md

-3. In addition to any user-supplied `defrecord` options and specs specified in the `addl-defrecord-args` argument, the new defrecord will override `java.lang.Object`'s `toString` method to incorporate an agent id if `id` is included as field in the `fields` argument, and the defrecord will implement the MASON `sim.util.Propertied` interface.
-`Propertied` has one method, `properties`, which is passed the first time-slice of an agent and returns an instance of `sim.util.Properties`.
-The generated code does this by calling `masonclj.properties/make-properties`. `defagent` passes to `make-properties` the result of applying the `make-curr-agent-slice` argument to the first time-slice; the result should be a a "current agent slice" function that can look up and return an agent's current time-slice using information in its first time-slice.  `defagent` also passes its `gui-field-specs` argument to `make-properties`.
+3. In addition to any user-supplied `defrecord` options and specs specified in the `addl-defrecord-args` argument, the new defrecord will override `java.lang.Object`'s `toString` method to incorporate an agent id if `id` is included in the `fields` argument, and will implement the MASON `sim.util.Propertied` interface.  `Propertied` has one method, `properties`, which is passed the first time-slice of an agent and returns an instance of `sim.util.Properties`.
+The generated code does this by calling `masonclj.properties/make-properties`. `defagent` passes to `make-properties` the result of applying its `make-curr-agent-slice` argument to the first time-slice.
+The `make-curr-agent-slice` function should return a "current agent slice" function that can look up and return an agent's current time-slice using information in its first time-slice.  `defagent` also passes its `gui-field-specs` argument to `make-properties`.
 See documentation on `make-properties` for more information on its parameters.
 (Note that `make-properties` prefers that the defrecord have a `circled$` field, which is why `defagent` adds `circled$` to the new defrecord type.)